 - using specialist computer applications

-Job vacancies are advertised in the Times Educational Supplement, local, regional and national newspapers and Portico (the Institute of Careers Guidance fortnightly recruitment magazine).
+Job vacancies are advertised in the Times Educational Supplement, local, regional and national newspapers and on the website of the Career Development Institute.

 There are routes into careers guidance for both university graduates and school leavers.

 Any degree discipline is acceptable for entry into the profession; maturity in attitude, relevant experience and personality are usually more important than subject studied.
 There are two higher education routes to becoming a careers adviser.
-Candidates can study for the Qualification in Careers Guidance (QCG), which is a university course completed in conjunction with work experience.
-Alternatively, it is possible to take the vocational Advice and Guidance NVQ level 4 route.
+Candidates can study for the qualification in career development (QCD), which recently replaced the qualification in career guidance (QCG).
+Alternatively, they can study for a postgraduate diploma in careers guidance, a university course that takes one year full-time and two years part-time, and is completed in conjunction with work experience.

 Potential careers advisers should have plenty of confidence and excellent listening, verbal and written communication skills.
-Confidentiality, a non-prejudicial manner, and good teamwork and interpersonal skills are also important.
+A non-judgemental manner, the ability to motivate other people and good teamwork and interpersonal skills are also important.
 Work experience gained in any relevant setting is helpful, although placements within careers offices are difficult to obtain.